ruslan-kornich/web_tracker/README.md

     This will load the prepared data:

+    Test user:

     - **Login:** admin
     - **Password:** admin

 ## Docs

-Documentation will be available at:
+Documentation will be available at pages:

 - Swagger UI: [http://0.0.0.0:8000/swagger/](http://0.0.0.0:8000/swagger/)
 - ReDoc: [http://0.0.0.0:8000/redoc/](http://0.0.0.0:8000/redoc/)